feifangit/dj-sso-server/README.rst

 Attention
 ----------
 Since **request keys** are stored in cache waiting for verification or expiration.
-If you have multiple application process running in your deployment (gunicorn etc.), please use proper cache system that can be shared between processes.
+The default cache uses in Django is **Local-memory caching** (``django.core.cache.backends.locmem.LocMemCache``) which soters data per process.
+You may have trouble while running in production enviorment (gunicorn etc.).

-Memcached and Redis are both great for caching, be aware, the **Local-memory caching** (``django.core.cache.backends.locmem.LocMemCache``) is a toy for local debugging.
+Please use distributed cache systems, such as Memcached and Redis.

 Add ``dj-sso-server`` to project